terraform-ibm-modules/terraform-ibm-powervs-infrastructure/modules/powervs-vpc-landing-zone/README.md

 - A **Power Virtual Server** workspace with the following network topology:
     - Creates two private networks: a management network and a backup network.
-    - Creates one or two IBM Cloud connections in a non-PER environment.
-    - Attaches the private networks to the IBM Cloud connections in a non-PER environment.
-    - Attaches the IBM Cloud connections to a transit gateway in a non-PER environment.
-    - Attaches the PowerVS workspace to transit gateway in PER-enabled DC
+    - Attaches the PowerVS workspace to transit gateway
     - Creates an SSH key.
     - Optionally imports list of stock catalog images.
     - Optionally imports up to three custom images from Cloud Object Storage.